 Start adding rest of flour, a little at a time, until dough clings to paddle and cleans sides of bowl.
 I used another 1/2 cup, for a total of 4 cups.
 Continue mixing dough for a couple minutes longer.
 It will start to look smooth.

 Cover and rise in warm place about 8 minutes or so.
 It will be just about doubled.

-Divide dough in half and roll each into 12” circle, then cut into 12 wedges.
+Divide dough in half, dust the rolling surface with a bit of flour, and roll each into 12” circle, then cut into 12 wedges.

 Roll each wedge up, wide end first.

 Place seam side down on parchment lined baking sheet.

 Preheat oven to 425.